 Q: How many visits will I need?

-Q: What if I was told that I need neck or back surgery?
+Q: What if I was told that I need neck surgery or back surgery?

 Q: Do I need a referral from my medical doctor to see a chiropractor?

-A: No, but we are happy to accept referrals as we work well with medical doctors in the community.
-It is becoming increasingly difficult to find a medical doctor who does not see the benefit of chiropractic care.
+A: No, but we are happy to accept referrals as we work well with many good medical doctors.